acbsp/bonafide.guru/en/contents.rst

 `paramparā <http://vedabase.net/p/parampara>`__, the *bona fide* system of disciplic succession."

-In this book Srila Prabhupada brings an example of demigods and mayavadi.
+In this book |SP| brings an example of demigods and mayavadi.
 But this does not mean that these words are applicable only to them.
 All He says has a deep meaning, these particular words are equally applicable to all of us and to all spiritual masters.